 More complex searches, including 3D substructure searching, can be performed with the desktop client applications (ConQuest, Mercury, Vista, etc).
 Contact Jim Britten in the Chemistry department for more information on the client interface.

-The scientific and trade literature are scanned for information on safety and health hazards surrounding chemicals encountered in the chemical and related industries.
+Key scientific and trade literature are scanned for information on safety and health hazards surrounding chemicals encountered in the chemical and related industries.
 Topics covered include health and safety, chemical and biological hazards, plant safety, legislation, protective equipment and storage, all relating to the chemical and allied industries.

 Energy Citations contains bibliographic records for energy and energy-related scientific and technical information from the Department of Energy (DOE) and its predecessor agencies, the Energy Research & Development Administration (ERDA) and the Atomic Energy Commission (AEC).
 The Database provides access to DOE publicly available citations from 1948 through the present, with continued growth through regular updates.
 Energy Citations includes bibliographic records of literature in disciplines of interest to DOE such as chemistry, physics, materials, environmental science, geology, engineering, mathematics, climatology, oceanography, computer science and related disciplines.
 It includes citations to report literature, conference papers, journal articles, books, dissertations, and patents.